Weitzman-MUSA-JavaScript/course-info/week04/README.md

    - What interactive UI components are useful for users (if any besides the map)?
    - What happens when a user selects a county on the map?
 1. Choose a layout from https://www.mapuipatterns.com/
-2. Create a mock up of the dashboard that includes the map and a panel that shows detailed information about the selected county.
+2. Create a mock up of the dashboard that includes the elements you've discussed.